 We store the scans in your patient record so we can monitor any changes to your eye health over time by comparing your current scans with those from your previous eye tests.

-There are many conditions of the eye which can be diagnosed with the help of an OCT scan.
-Serious eye disease can develop in the retina as we age and these are often not visible on the surface of the eye or exhibit physical symptoms.
-Early detection is our best ally in treating these diseases and an OCT scan is the best way to monitor the health of your retina.
+There are many conditions of the eye which can be detected with the help of an OCT scan.
+Serious eye disease can develop as we age and are often not visible on the surface of the eye or exhibit physical symptoms.
+These include age-related macular degeneration, glaucoma and diabetic retinopathy, but OCT scans can also help your optometrist detect other eye health issues such as tumours.